natalie-kate/pocket-bookcase/TESTING.md

   - Registration successfully adds a new user and their profile.
   - Add to profile switches put books on the correct profile bookshelves.
   - If user adds a book to profile that they have already added, duplicate book should not appear.
+      * When testing, added a book to profile, then went back and added same book selecting the same options, this as expected didn’t give duplicate books in profile list.
+Then went back and added same book again, this time not selecting either switch.
+This resulted in the book being in the read and to read books.
+Added in a check to see if book is in profile already, if it is flash message will appear and user won't be taken to profile-add page.
   - Using book buttons on profile should move books correctly.
 Remove button should remove book from that bookshelf only.
   - Edit account form should be pre-filled with existing information (not password)
   - Edit account should successfully update a users information.
+  - Delete account should open confirmation and then successfully remove user if they proceed with deletion.
+     * Link did not open confirmation, had missed a # in the href to target the collapsible.
   - If user tries to change their password, their existing password must be correct to proceed.
 And their new password must match the confirm password field.
   - Edit account page allows a user to delete their account after confirmation
   - Manage genre page allows admin to successfully add a new genre.